Program in Biomedical Sciences

 - PIBS 800: PIBS Seminar Series, 1 credit, graded course

-You can start registering for PIBS 600 (Independent Study, 3-4 credits) in late August.
-To register:
+You can start registering for PIBS 600, Sec 027 (Independent Study, 3-4 credits) in late July.
+To register for this independent study course:

 - Register via Wolverine Access > Student Business > Student Center > Backpack/Registration